Andersama/obs-asio/README.md

 (Be careful there are x86 and x64 versions of the dll and lib ; pick the versions according to your OBS-Studio binary.)

 #### Compilation of Asio Plugin. ####

-**Instructions for compiling the plugin as stand-alone.**

-* Git clone this repo : https://github.com/pkviet/obs-asio/
-* The build instructions are similar to those given [here](https://github.com/Palakis/obs-websocket/blob/master/BUILDING.md).
-* You will need to have an obs-studio folder with libobs headers.
-* Create a build folder in obs-asio folder.
-* Start cmake-gui, choosing as build folder : obs-asio/build and main folder: obs-asio.
-* In cmake-gui, add the entry BASS\_ASIO\_INCLUDE_DIR = path to the folder where bassasio.h is located.
-* Add also the entry BASS\_ASIO\_LIB = path to the folder where bassasio.lib is located.
-* In cmake-gui, hit Configure, Generate and open Visual Studio.
-* Build in Visual Studio.
-* This will create obs-asio.dll ; copy it with bassasio.dll in OBS-Studio Program folder: in "C:\Program Files (x86)\obs-studio\obs-plugins\64bit\bin"
-(if you have compiled the 64 bit versions).

 **Compile the plugin as well as OBS-Studio**